arm61/pylj/docs/source/visualisation.rst

 - :code:`Phase`: positions, total energy, mean squared displacement and the radial distribution function
 - :code:`Scattering`: positions, the radial distribution function, mean squared displacement and the scattering profile

 The :code:`MaxBolt`, :code:`Interactions`, :code:`Phase` and :code:`Scattering` viewers plot quantities that only a molecular dynamics run records, and refuse a Monte Carlo simulation before they build their figure, naming themselves in the error.
-Every viewer takes the :code:`MDSimulation` or :code:`MCSimulation` and an optional :code:`size` of :code:`'small'`, :code:`'medium'` or :code:`'large'`.
+Every viewer takes the :code:`MDSimulation` or :code:`MCSimulation`, an optional :code:`size` of :code:`'small'`, :code:`'medium'` or :code:`'large'`, and an optional :code:`diameter` to draw the particles at, in Angstrom; :code:`CellPlus` also takes the axis labels of its custom plot.
 Every viewer has an :code:`average()` method that replaces the latest curve with the mean of every update so far; it raises :code:`ValueError` unless one of the viewer's panes keeps a history, which the radial distribution function and scattering panes do.
 Full details are in the :doc:`sample` module documentation.

 The viewers use the inline matplotlib backend.
 Start notebooks with :code:`%matplotlib inline`.